singular-gpispace/framework/README.md

 ## Test GPI-Space:

 The following is a short test for GPI-Space.
-It also creates a nodefile, which will be used in the following example.
-This file contains just the names of the computers used for computations with our framwork.
-In the example it just contains the result of hostname.
+It also creates a nodefile, which will be used in the subsequent example.
+This file contains just the names of the nodes used for computations with our framwork.
+In the example, it just contains the result of hostname.

 ```bash
 cd "${GPISPACE_BUILD_DIR}"